 John Krumm graduated from the School of Computer Science at Carnegie Mellon University in 1993 with a PhD in robotics and a thesis on texture analysis in images.
 He worked at the Robotics Center of Sandia National Laboratories in Albuquerque, New Mexico for the next four years.
 His main projects there were computer vision for object recognition for use in robots and vehicles.
-He has been at Microsoft Research in Redmond, Washington, USA for 25 years, starting in 1997.
+He was at Microsoft Research in Redmond, Washington, USA for 25 years, starting in 1997.
 He is currently an associate director of the Integrated Media Systems Center in the Viterbi School of Engineering at the University of Southern California.
-His research focuses on understanding peoples' location and how to use that information to benefit the user.
+His research focuses on understanding peoples' location and personal data privacy.
 In 2017 he received a 10-year impact award for a paper on location privacy from the ACM UbiComp conference, and another from the same conference in 2021.
 He received the best paper award at the ACM SIGSPATIAL conference in 2022 and at the Mobile Data Management conference in the same year.
 His h-index on Google Scholar is 75.
 He is an inventor on 82 U.S. patents.
 Dr. Krumm was a PC chair for UbiComp 2007, ACM SIGSPATIAL 2013, and ACM SIGSPATIAL 2014.
-He is a past coeditor in chief of the Journal of Location Based Services, as an associate editor for ACM Transactions on Spatial Algorithms and Systems.
+He is a past coeditor in chief of the Journal of Location Based Services and past associate editor for ACM Transactions on Spatial Algorithms and Systems.
 He currently serves on the editorial board of IEEE Pervasive Computing Magazine.
 He is the chair of the executive committee of ACM SIGSPATIAL and part of the Science Advisory Committee of the Geospatial Science and Human Security Division at Oak Ridge National Laboratory.